kerenzhou062/PEALS/docs/callpeak.md

 ## Input Options

+### `-m`/`--matrix FILENAME`

+The tab-separated matrix contain all information of input samples.
+Header format:`label,library,condition,sample,replicate,bam,binary,...`.

+Please chek an example [peals.callpeak.sample.txt](https://github.com/kerenzhou062/PEALS/example/peals.callpeak.sample.txt) here as reference.

 ### `-i`/`--input DIRECTORY`

-This is the requred argument for the directory that contains all bam files that listed in your input `<sample matrix>`.
+This is the requred argument for the directory that contains all bam files that listed in your input `--matrix <sample matrix>`.

 ### `-c`/`--control`